-Once they arrive in the country, students must physically report to the international student advisor in the Office of International Programs, Maryland Hall 148 (410-617-2910).
-For new students, International Programs will make copies of the student's passport, Form I-20, and Form I-94 document.
-For continuing students, International Programs verifies information in the SEVIS database and makes changes.

-Student SEVIS registration must be validated every semester the student is enrolled at Loyola.
+Once they arrive in the country, students must physically report to International Student Services in the Office of International Programs, Humanities 136, 410-617-5245.
+For new students, International Student Services will make copies of the student's passport, Form I-20, SEVIS fee receipt, and Form I-94 document.
+For continuing students, International Student Services verifies information in the SEVIS database and makes updates accordingly.
+Students must be validated through SEVIS registration every semester they are enrolled at Loyola.